TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-migration.md

 After completing registration of the appliance, finalize registration of the replication appliance (Click Discover on the Server Migration tool tile in the Azure portal > Select VMware, install new replication appliance, select the replication appliance that you registered by friendly name, and click finalize registration.)

-To add a vCenter, click Overview on the Server Migration tool tile, select Infrastructure Servers from the left menu, and select the replication appliance to drill down to the replication appliance page.
-Click +vCenter on the replication appliance page to add a vCenter server to the appliance.
+To add a vCenter, selsect **Overview** on the Server Migration tool tile, select **Infrastructure Servers** from the left menu, and select the replication appliance to drill down to the replication appliance page.
+Select **+vCenter** on the replication appliance page to add a vCenter server to the appliance.